Newham College of Further Education

 Newham College is a large general further education college in the London Borough of Newham, England, established in 1985.
 The college's main site is in East Ham, with a further site in Stratford and six further local neighbourhood learning centres; the college also runs the Fashion and Textile Museum in Central London.
 As of 2018 there are over 23,000 enrolled students at the college.
 At one point it was one of the largest colleges of further education in England.

-In October of 2024 the college merged with Newham Sixth Form College.
+In October 2024 the college merged with Newham Sixth Form College.

 History

 Newham College (originally named Newham Community College until the 1990s) was established in 1985 through a merger between East Ham College of Technology and West Ham Further Education College.

 In April 2016 the college announced a strategic alliance with University of East London.

 In September 2019 the college was refused registration by the Office for Students as the college has failed to demonstrate that it delivers "successful outcomes for all of its higher education students".

 Since 2006, the college has owned and managed the Fashion and Textile Museum, delivering a wide range of educational and training programmes as well as a full programme of exhibitions, including retrospectives from Zandra Rhodes, Kaffe Fassett and Orla Kiely.